AKSW/LODVader/README.md

 This is the source code of LODVader API.
 For the front end repository, please access: https://github.com/cirola2000/LODVader-webpage

-For more datails and a working demo, check our webpage: http://cirola2000.cloudapp.net
+For more details and a working demo, check our webpage: http://cirola2000.cloudapp.net

 ## Software Requirements
 1. This project uses MongoDB to save relevant metadata for creation of linksets.
 The MongoDB default installation is sufficient: `sudo apt-get install mongodb-server`.
 2. To compile and run the project, you need maven.
 To install, please use apt-get: `sudo apt-get install maven` (version > 3.x).
 3. After cloning the project `git clone https://github.com/AKSW/LODVader.git`, please access the folder ./resources/config.properties and:
-3.1. edit the MongoDB autentication.
+3.1. edit the MongoDB authentication.
 3.2. change the "BASE_PATH" for the directory tha LODVader will store data.

 ## Hardware Requirements
-The minimum hardware requeriment to have an acceptable performance is:
+The minimum hardware requirement to have an acceptable performance is:
 - Quad-core processor (4 real cores, not HT)
 - 16gb RAM
 - a super fast SSD drive

 ## How to use

-#### Instalation process
+#### Installation process

 After cloning the project, open the project root folder and type: `mvn clean install`.
 Maven will then download all dependencies and compile the project.